NA-MIC/ProjectWeek/PW37_2022_Virtual/Projects/SystoleOS/README.md

 ## Objective

-In PW37 we aim to create the Systole overlay, which is a set of packages containing an installable version of 3D Slicer and its dependences.
+In PW37 we aim to take the first steps towards the creation of the Systole overlay, which is a set of packages containing an installable version of 3D Slicer and its dependences.

 ## Approach and Plan

+1. Project discussion
 1. Review of dependencies and `-DSlicer_SUPERBUILD=OFF`
 1. Development of the packages for the dependencies and 3D Slicer
 1. Development of the packages for the 3D Slicer default modules